 During the year under review, the Company has not given any guarantee to any party as provided under Section 186 of the Companies Act, 2013.
-The details of loans granted and investments made by the Company are provided in note No. 3, 4 and 13 to the standalone financial statements.
+The details of investments made and loans granted by the Company are provided in note No. 3 and 4 to the financial statements.